Jaboukie Young-White

-Jaboukie Young-White (born July 24, 1994) is an American stand-up comedian, actor, and writer.
-As an actor, he is best known for voicing Ethan Clade in Strange World (2022), the first openly gay protagonist of a Disney Animation Studios feature film.
+Jaboukie Young-White (born July 24, 1994) is an American comedian, actor, writer and musician.

+Young-White first gained recognition at a young age as a stand-up comedian, through which he made his television debut as a guest performer on two episodes of The Tonight Show Starring Jimmy Fallon (2017–2018).
+After his film debut in the black comedy Rough Night (2017), he co-wrote the Netflix mockumentary television series American Vandal (2018).
+His subsequent films included his first leading role in Dating and New York (2021), alongside supporting parts in Someone Great (2019) and C'mon C'mon (2021), and voice roles in Strange World (2022) and Ruby Gillman, Teenage Kraken (2023).

+On television, Young-White played recurring parts on Awkwafina Is Nora from Queens (2020–2021) and Only Murders in the Building (2021–2022).

 Early life

 Young-White was born to Jamaican immigrants and raised in Harvey, Illinois.
-He later attended Marian Catholic High School where he participated in Speech and Theatre before studying at DePaul University, where he became involved in improv comedy through the collegiate improvisation program "The Titanic Players".
+He later attended Marian Catholic High School followed by DePaul University, where he became involved in improv comedy through the collegiate improvisation program "The Titanic Players".
 He ultimately left DePaul in his senior year to pursue his comedy career full-time.

 Career

+2010s

 Young-White performed stand-up for the first time at an open mic night when he was 19; he was hired for his first stand-up gig when he was 21.
 He continued to perform stand-up at several bars and clubs around Chicago and New York City, and was a finalist at the 2016 NYC Devil Cup Stand Up Festival.

 Beginning in late 2016, several of his memes, tweets, and posts went viral.
 He subsequently gained prominence on social media, particularly on Twitter and Instagram, where he grew a large following.

 In 2017, he was featured on Rolling Stone's "25 Under 25: Meet the Young Musicians, Actors, Activists Changing the World" list.
 The following year, he was included in Vulture's "20 Comedians You Should and Will Know" list.
 In 2020, Young-White was placed on BET's "Future 40" list, which is a list of "40 of the most inspiring and innovative vanguards who are redefining what it means to be unapologetically young, gifted & black".
 Since 2017, he has performed stand-up twice on The Tonight Show Starring Jimmy Fallon.

-As of 2018, he writes for the Netflix television shows Big Mouth and American Vandal.
+As of 2018, he wrote for the Netflix television shows Big Mouth and American Vandal.
 In October of that year, he was hired as a correspondent on The Daily Show; he made his first appearance opposite Trevor Noah on October 11, 2018, and left in 2021.

 In early 2019, Young-White was negotiating to be a lead in an untitled Bo Burnham and Amy York Rubin film alongside Danielle Macdonald.

 On Martin Luther King Day (January 20, 2020), Young-White was temporarily banned from Twitter for posting a tweet posing as the FBI and claiming that they were responsible for the activist's assassination.